Table of contents

 - Urine odor: A strong ammonia-like smell often accompanies a mouse presence.

-- Gnaw marks on materials: Look for bite marks on food packaging, furniture, or wires.
+- Gnaw marks on materials: Look for mouse bite marks on food packaging, furniture, or wires.

 - Shredded paper or rounded holes: Mice use shredded materials for nesting and create round entry points in walls or baseboards.